-Rewards for whistleblowers have been offered up by some as a panacea for fixing whistleblowing law.
+Rewarding whistleblowers financially for speaking up has been offered up by some as a panacea for fixing whistleblowing law.
 Here Protect volunteer Queenie Sit outlines our position, highlighting the severe limits of rewards in protecting and encouraging whistleblowers.

 Providing a reward for whistleblowing is not common practice in the UK currently, nor is it being advanced across Europe as new whistleblowing laws are introduced.
 Only South Korea and the USA have advanced rewards systems in place.